danielfree/asus-v2ray-transparent-proxy/README.md

 ### Internal Details

 1. Chinese domain whitelist mode.
-We use [dnsmasq-china-list](https://github.com/felixonmars/dnsmasq-china-list) from @felixonmars and add to ipset white_list rules, so only domains in this list will be resolved via 119.29.29.29, everything else will be resolved via 202.141.162.123 (USTC LUG anti-polution DNS)
+We use [dnsmasq-china-list](https://github.com/felixonmars/dnsmasq-china-list) from @felixonmars and add to ipset white_list rules, so only domains in this list will be resolved via 119.29.29.29, everything else will be resolved via 202.141.162.123 (USTC LUG anti-pollution DNS).

 2. Setup iptables to use ipset for direct connect and redirect everything else to local v2ray transparent proxy port.